Some Fast Age Groupers at IRONMAN 70.3 Oceanside

 What Does This Mean?

-Let’s be clear – this isn’t the first, or last, time this has, or will occur, and some of these pro’s just had really off days.
+Let’s be clear – this isn’t the first, or last, time this will occur, and some of these pros just had really off days.
 But, still, the numbers are big.
 And it does lead to some questions I have.

 Second, the women’s pro field at Oceanside was deep at the top (Knibb, Solveig Løvseth, Jackie Hering, Audrey Merle, Sif Bendix Madsen, etc.), but had a long tail.
 When 70 age-group women finish ahead of at least one pro, it raises the question of what the pro card really means.

-Third — and this isn’t about beating pros, it’s about racing with them and this does sort of combine 1 and 2 alittle — as age-group athletes starting behind the professional waves they are dealing with traffic, positioning and pacing dynamics that affect their races, and that’s also likely affecting the pro’s race, too.
+Third — and this isn’t about beating pros, it’s about racing with them, and this does sort of combine one and two a little — as age-group athletes starting behind the professional waves they are dealing with traffic, positioning and pacing dynamics that affect their races, and that’s also likely affecting the pro’s race, too.
 For example 422 age group males passed pro women on the bike.
 Clearly that will affect that race.
-(Also another topic for later)
+(Also another topic for later.)

-As these things aren’t going away anytime soon, It will be interesting to see how these Ironman will address any of these things they see as challenges and also what category these athletes will race under later.
-Some of them have been winning age group titles for a long time with ZERO desire to go pro while others take the first chance they can to be called a “Professional Triathlete”.
-Until then it’s pretty rad to see just how fast some of these athletes are moving to that finish line.
+As these things aren’t going away anytime soon, it will be interesting to see how IRONMAN will address any of the things they see as challenges, and also what category these athletes will race under later.
+Some of them have been winning age-group titles for a long time and have ZERO desire to go pro, while others take the first chance they can to be called a “professional triathlete”.
+Until then, it’s pretty rad to see just how fast some of these athletes are moving to that finish line.
 Are you one of these athletes?
-Let us know what yours plans are?
+Let us know what your plans are?
 Going pro?
-Or are you going to continue to collect age group titles.
+Or are you going to continue to collect age-group titles?

 Shouldn’t you mention the different rules of pro athletes versus age-groupers?
 AG’ers are racing 12 meters not 20 meters…